vspits/node-auth-afternoon/README.md

 ### Instructions

-* Open the treasureController.js file and create another method called addMyTreasure.
+* Open the treasureController.js file and create an async method called addMyTreasure.
 * Destructure treasureURL from req.body and id from req.session.user.
 * Get the database connection and invoke the add_user_treasure SQL file passing in treasureURL and id as arguments.
+    * Use the await keyword on the SQL query and store the results in a variable.
 * Send the results of this SQL query and the response.

 * Create a POST endpoint for this function in index.js.
-    * The endpoint url should be '/api/treasure/user'.
+    * The endpoint url should be '/api/treasure/user', and the function should be tc.addMyTreasure.
 * Apply the usersOnly auth middleware function to this endpoint.

 ### Solution